Host blacklisted - Found on Realtime Black List server blocklist.address.is.wrong.spamhaus.org

 Note that while these lists may be used to block spam, they're not exactly spam-blocking lists.
 Rejecting all mail from China simply means that you're going to reject all mail from China, spam or non-spam.
 It's up to you to determine whether or not this is an acceptable compromise.
 I assume, like with users of korea.services.net, administrators who choose to use this list are fed up with spam from a certain country's servers, and receive little enough legitimate mail from a country that the risk of false positives is considered acceptable.

-And I'm tired of taking other peoples' word for it that a certain blacklist works well or doesn't work well -- I've been burned a number of times by people listing stuff on a blacklist outside of a list's defined charter.
+And I'm tired of taking other peoples' word for it that a certain blocklist works well or doesn't work well -- I've been burned a number of times by people listing stuff on a blocklist outside of a list's defined charter.
 It's very frustrating.
 And lots of people publish stats on how much mail they block with a given list, which is an incomplete measure of whether or not a list is any good.
 Think about it.
 If you block all mail, you're going to block all spam.
 But you're going to block all the rest of your inbound mail, too.
 And when you block mail with a DNSBL, you don't always have an easy way to tell if that mail was actually wanted or not.

 So, I decided to tackle it a bit differently than other folks have.
 See, I have my own very large spamtrap, and the ability to compare lots of data on the fly.